The Role of Community Colleges in Registered Apprenticeship

 Community College as the Registered Apprenticeship Sponsor

-- Harper College (Chicago, Illinois) acts as both classroom training provider and Registered Apprenticeship sponsor, offering Business Insurance, CNC Precision Machining, Industrial Maintenance Mechanic, and Supply Chain apprenticeships
+- Harper College (Chicago, Illinois) acts as both classroom training provider and Registered Apprenticeship sponsor, offering Business Insurance, CNC Precision Machining, Industrial Maintenance Mechanic, and Supply Chain apprenticeships.
+For more information, you can check out this presentation and the program agreement between Employer and Apprentice.

-- Apprenticeship321 (Gaston College, North Carolina) works in partnership with advanced manufacturing firms in the area to train apprentices and expand the number of women in the industry
+- Apprenticeship321 (Gaston College, North Carolina) works in partnership with advanced manufacturing firms in the area to train apprentices and expand the number of women in the industry.
+Details on the rationale for and how-to details of Gaston College’s approach can be found in this Presentation.

-- This presentation by US DOL and college leaders provide a useful framework for reaching out to community colleges to explore deeper engagement in apprenticeship as program sponsors
+- This presentation by US DOL and college leaders provides a useful framework for reaching out to community colleges to explore deeper engagement in apprenticeship as program sponsors.

 - The Registered Apprenticeship-College Consortium